WARNING! |

 Parasites of the extinct Rocky

-My ponds are absolutely FULL of leeches now.
+My ponds are absolutely FULL of leeches now (now being 2009?).
 I believe they got in with some blackworms that I added to the pond.
 I have never seen the leeches attach to the fish or me so they most likely are just scavengers.
 Whenever I pull out something from inside the pond, there are leeches on it about 1/4 inches long.
 They stick to whatever I am working on.
 Even the hose at full blast cannot remove them sometimes (yes, I have to touch them!).

 Leeches may also show up in aquariums (most often included with blackworms) but are most often harmless scavengers.
 There is no need to eradicate them if they are not harming the fish.
 If they are to be removed, it is better to do it with bait than chemicals which can harm other animals and plants in the tank.